TivenTux/tristar-api/README.md

 Requires any webserver, pyppeteer, flask, waitress and chrome.

 Run scrape_tristar.py with cron, on the frequency you need to update the data.

+tristar_api.py will provide api endpoint under http://yourip:5715/tristar

 ### kernel
 some distros might need this for chrome sandbox support on kernel